harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

   | otherwise = Grid width height $ M.insert (x, y) (Block colour) grid

--- Adds a whole piece to the grid one block at a time withPiece :: Piece -> Grid -> Grid withPiece (Piece colour coordinates) grid = foldl' (withBlock colour) grid coordinates
+-- Adds a whole piece to the grid one block at a time withPiece :: ActivePiece -> Grid -> Grid withPiece (ActivePiece colour coords) grid = foldl' (withBlock colour) grid coords

 -- Here the (&) operator is just the reverse of ($) - everything to the -- right is applied to the left.
-Useful for builder functions like these. mkPieceGrid :: Piece -> Grid mkPieceGrid piece = mkEmptyGrid 4 4 & (withPiece piece) :}
+Useful for builder functions like these. mkPieceGrid :: Piece -> Grid mkPieceGrid piece = mkEmptyGrid 4 4 & (withPiece $ initPiece piece) :}
 {% endhighlight %}